Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/handlers/api-browsing.md

 reference to the Open API definition to be used.
 There is no magic link between the API browser and the Open API handler, so you need to pass the correct link depending on the structure of your application.
-In the following example, docs and the API are seperated so another path is required and needs to be passed:
+In the following example, docs and the API are separated so another path is required and needs to be passed:

 ```csharp